 How to Use Laundry Disinfectants

+Transmission of most viruses and bacteria is from person to person or contact with body fluids and it is believed that transmission from inanimate objects, such as clothing, is extremely rare.
 Normal laundry procedures using a hot water, a normal disinfectant concentration and followed by machine drying kills any virus in question, even the AIDS virus.